RobertRosca/vip-ipykernel/README.md

-If it finds a venv with python3 in it, it passes the arguments `-m ipykernel_launcher -f {connection_file}` to that python executable, which starts and connects the kernel from that venv to your current session.
+If it finds a venv with python3 in it, it passes the arguments `-m ipykernel_launcher -f {connection_file}` to that python executable, which starts and connects the kernel from that venv to your current session, in the same way that a kernel installed for that specific venv would.

 If it does not find a venv, then it will default to the system python executable and behave like the standard `python3` kernel.